DiligentBuilder/MathOCR/README.md

 outputted onto a screen.

 ## Function 1 (Menu Option 1).
-Recognize and display the math image
+Perform OCR on the math image and display the predicted math and LATEX code
 This is done using a LATEX Math OCR library.
 The output of the OCR is displayed, both the raw LATEX code and the final image, which is the output of the LATEX code.

 ## Function 2 (Menu Option 2.).
 Convert predicted LATEX code into SymPy code